-HMRC can issue an 'accelerated payment notice' (APN) to a taxpayer if a tax enquiry or tax appeal is in progress and:
+HMRC can issue an APN to a taxpayer if a tax enquiry or tax appeal is in progress and:

-The accelerated payment notice will be discharged by a settlement of the dispute with HMRC, and so for those who have also received a follower notice, will only be relevant to those who decide not to comply with the follower notice and to continue with their own dispute.
+The APN will be discharged by a settlement of the dispute with HMRC, and so for those who have also received a follower notice, will only be relevant to those who decide not to comply with the follower notice and to continue with their own dispute.

-The proposals are particularly controversial in relation to DOTAS schemes.
-A DOTAS scheme user could have to make an accelerated payment of tax in relation to a scheme entered into many years before these provisions become law, even though their use of the scheme is still under enquiry or being litigated and despite there being no other judicial ruling in respect of the scheme in question.
+When introduced, the APN regime was particularly controversial in relation to DOTAS schemes.
+A DOTAS scheme user could have to make an accelerated payment of tax in relation to a scheme entered into many years before these provisions become law, even though their use of the scheme was still under enquiry or being litigated and despite there being no other judicial ruling in respect of the scheme in question.
 This led to a number of judicial review challenges to the retrospective nature of the regime, which were unsuccessful.

 There are penalties if you fail to pay the accelerated payment within 90 days of the issue of the notice.

-For those who have invested through a partnership, an accelerated payment notice cannot be given to the representative partner, instead 'partner payment notices' (PPNs) may be issued to individual partners.
+For those who have invested through a partnership, an APN cannot be given to the representative partner.
+Instead, 'partner payment notices' (PPNs) may be issued to individual partners.
 These operate in a similar way to APNs.

-There is no right of appeal against an accelerated payment notice.
+There is no right of appeal against an APN.
 However, a recipient has 90 days from receipt of the notice to send written representations objecting to the notice to HMRC but only on the grounds that the conditions for the notice were not fulfilled – eg the scheme was not a DOTAS scheme or that the amount of the accelerated payment claimed is incorrect.
 HMRC must consider the representations and will then confirm or withdraw the notice or amend the amount of the accelerated payment.
-If written representations are made and the notice is confirmed by HMRC, the recipient has 30 days from receipt of HMRC's decision to make the payment (if this would be a later date than the end of the original 90 day period).
+If written representations are made and the notice is confirmed by HMRC, the recipient has 30 days from receipt of HMRC's decision to make the payment, if this would be a later date than the end of the original 90 day period.

 HMRC can issue a follower notice where an enquiry or tax appeal is in progress in relation to 'arrangements' where it is reasonable to conclude that obtaining a 'tax advantage' was the main purpose or one of the main purposes of the arrangements.

-The legislation is widely drawn and allows the issue of a follower notice where "HMRC is of the opinion that there is a judicial ruling which is relevant to [the taxpayer's] arrangements".
+A further condition before a follower notice can be issued is that "HMRC is of the opinion that there is a judicial ruling which is relevant to [the taxpayer's] arrangements".
 A ruling is relevant if "principles" laid down or reasoning given in the ruling would, if applied to the arrangements, deny the asserted advantage, or part of it.

-There is a maximum penalty of 50% of the tax due, if you fail to comply with the follower notice.
-This can be reduced if you co-operate with HMRC.
 You can appeal against a follower notice penalty.
 The grounds of appeal include that the procedural conditions for the follower notice were not met, that the judicial ruling is not relevant to the arrangements or that "it was reasonable in all the circumstances... not to have taken the necessary corrective action".
 This last ground should prevent a penalty arising where a taxpayer continues their own litigation and is ultimately successful.

 Special provisions apply in relation to scheme participants who have invested through a partnership.
 In these circumstances, a follower notice will be issued to the representative partner of the partnership, and not to the individual partners.
 However, if the partnership does not comply with the follower notice, penalties of a maximum of 20% of the tax due will be assessed on the individual partners in accordance with their profit shares.